 Study Abroad Financial Aid Opportunities

-Financing your Semester or Summer Session in Rome, Italy is more affordable than you think!
+Financing your Semester or Summer abroad in Rome, Italy is more affordable than you think!
 As an overseas American liberal arts university in Italy, John Cabot mission and goal is to create a community of both degree-seeking and study abroad students, while making our study abroad program as affordable as possible.

 The JCU Scholarship Committee determines Study Abroad Scholarship award amounts based on academic merit and potential to benefit from the JCU experience as expressed in the application essay.
-To apply for this scholarship, please fill out the application.

 - US Citizens are required to insert JCU's School Code G33293 in the Free Application for Federal Student Aid (FAFSA)